 I’m not suggesting that big streamers don’t have their place.
 I carry a box of large, articulated patterns every time I’m on the water.
 It’s just not my go-to tactic for hooking the biggest fish in the river.

-I’ve heard a few guys talk about using big streamers to locate large fish, then coming back with nymphs to precisely target the holding lie and hook a monster.
+Smart anglers use big streamers to locate large fish, then they come back with nymphs to precisely target the holding lie and hook a monster.
 So when a good trout charges your streamer and refuses it, rest him for a while — ten minutes or maybe a couple days — and come back with nymphs to settle the score.

-I’ve done this a few times.
-For me, it’s one of those things that I wish worked a little more often, but it’s produced often enough to be a strategy I can believe in.
-If nothing else, it’s fun to have a certain mission while on the water.
+I’ve done this successfully a handful of times.
+Honestly, it’s one of those things that I wish worked a little more often, but it has produced enough to be a strategy I believe in.
+If nothing else, it’s fun to have a mission while walking to the water.

 What about dries?

 All of the above is about underwater flies — nymphs, streamers, wets.
-And if you want to target the biggest trout, going underneath is undoubtedly your best option.
+And if you want to target the biggest trout in the river, going underneath is undoubtedly your best option.

 But bigger dries attract larger fish too.
 In my favorite big fish waters, I choose one or two sizes larger for my prospecting sizes.
 I like #12 Parachute Ants instead of the #14’s and #16’s that I regularly fish.
 Better yet, I like throwing a #10 or #8 PMX back into the dark, brushy shadows because the larger patterns seem to stir up bigger fish more often . . . unless there’s a hatch, then those rules are off the table.